If you’ve clicked on this, you’re probably wondering what a smart home can do. In other words, if you’re already a pro, you’re in the wrong place.

 Once you have chosen your smart home hub or controller, what’s next?
 A good way to think about building your system is to pick a home category then look around for products that work with the ecosystem you’ve chosen.

 The most popular categories in the smart home right now are kitchen appliances, baby monitors, cameras, doorbells, garden, lighting, networking, security systems, speakers and thermostats.
-So a good move is to dig into one of those, see what looks like a good fit for you and then check out if it works with Alexa, Google Assistant, Apple HomeKit or Works with Nest.
+So a good move is to dig into one of those, see what looks like a good fit for you and then check out if it works with Amazon Alexa, Google Assistant, Apple HomeKit or Works with Nest.

 That’s by no means an extensive list though.
 A smart TV might be top of your list, or you might be interested in smart locks, smart plugs (which connect regular appliances and gadgets) or something quirkier like smart blinds.

-When it comes to smart home hubs – SmartThings, Wink, the Amazon Echo Plus – you might also want to be aware of protocols like Zigbee and Z-Wave.
+When it comes to physical smart home hubs – SmartThings, Wink, the Amazon Echo Plus – you might also want to be aware of protocols like Zigbee and Z-Wave.
 All this means is that some home tech devices will 'speak' one of these 'languages' and be able to connect and communicate, while others won't.

 Design and planning

 Here at The Ambient we care about design and how your home looks and feels.
-That’s why we have an Inspiration section where you can see how companies, designers and other people lay out their smart homes.
+That’s why we have an Inspiration section where you can see how companies, designers and other people lay out and personalise their smart homes.

-When thinking about how to design your smart home, you need to consider how you will style, showcase and store connected tech and gadgets.
+When thinking about how to design your smart home, you need to consider how you will style, showcase and store home tech and gadgets.
 Some will look identical to the thing they are replacing, others are intended to be more of a statement piece.